Saturday, June 23, 2007

 common external tariffs (CETs) -- When a goup of countries form a customs union they must introduce a common external tariff.
 The same customs duties, quotas, preferences or other non-tariff barriers to trade apply to all goods entering the area, regardless of which country within the area they are entering.
 It is designed to end re-exportation

-Where two or more countries agree to form a customs union between themselves and a common external tariff against goods and commodities imported from other countries
+common market -- Where two or more countries agree to form a customs union between themselves and a common external tariff against goods and commodities imported from other countries

 economic union -- builds upon the elimination of the internal tariff barriers, the establishment of common external barriers, and the free flow of factors.
 It seeks to coordinate harmonize economic and social policy within the union to facilitate the free flow of capital, labor, and goods and services from country to country